codeguy/php-the-right-way/pages/The-Basics.md

 function fopen()
 {
-    $file = \fopen();    // our function name is the same as an internal function
+    $file = \fopen();    // Our function name is the same as an internal function.
-                         // execute globally by adding '\'.
+                         // Execute the function from the global space by adding '\'.
 }

 function array()
 {
     $iterator = new \ArrayIterator();    // ArrayIterator is an internal class.
-Using it without a backslash
+Using its name without a backslash
-                                         // will execute it within the namespace scope }
+                                         // will attempt to resolve it within your namespace.
+}
 {% endhighlight %}